A new year

 In Scripture the horn is used as a musical instrument and also as a means of getting attention.
 In the animal kingdom the horn is also used as a weapon, a symbol of power and might and strength.
 In Psalm 75 the author speaks of two horns with two purposes: the horn of the unrighteous and the horn of the righteous.

-The person described here is totally unaware that every attribute or ability of an indivi dual is not the result of personal effort, but rather the exercise of gifts and abilities given to that person by the creator God.
-Most people living today are totally unaware of this very basic truth, and they also reject the council given in scripture which says:
+The horn of the unrighteous, described here in Psalm 75, is totally unaware that every attribute or ability of an individual is not the result of personal effort, but rather the exercise of gifts and abilities given to that person by the creator God.
+Most people living today are totally unaware of this very basic truth, and they also reject the counsel given in scripture which says:

 However, the horn of the righteous Is very well described by David in 2 Samuel 22:2-3

-“.. the Lord is my rock and my fortress and my deliverer; the God of my rock; in him will I trust, he is my shield, and the horn of my salvation, my high tower, and my refuge, my savior”
+“.. the Lord is my rock and my fortress and my deliverer; the God of my rock; in him will I trust, my salvation, my high tower, and my refuge, my Savior”

 This principle is also stated very clearly in the book of Proverbs 25:6,7: